dineshreddy8742/campusconnectt/README.md

 ---

 ## 🧩
-Built with ❤️ by Professor Yatish and team — pushing the limits of full-stack innovation.
+Built with ❤️ by Professor Yatish pushing the limits of full-stack innovation.